Imayowadavid/Superstore-Transactions-Analysis-/README.md

 Data modelling image here
- The structure of the data follows a star schema design consisting of three(3) Dimension Tables (Customer, Location and Product) and one Fact Table
+ The structure of the data follows a star schema design consisting of three(3) Dimension Tables (Customer, Location and Product) and one Fact Table (SALESFact).
+The dimension tables are connected  to the Fact Table through a one(1) to many(*)
+Relationship.

+Visualization image here

+measured created images here

+Variance analysis Tab
+Relevance of Variance analysis for sales and profit

+Top Performance chart ( sales and profit) talk about the items

+Bottom Performance chart

+Conclusion

+Recommendations

+Link to PowerBI service